German Doctors for Developing Countries

-German Doctors e.V. is a humanitarian aid organization which operates in third world countries, especially in slums and rural areas.
+German Doctors e.V. is a humanitarian aid organization which operates in the Global South, especially in slums and rural areas.
 About 300 voluntary doctors are sent to Bangladesh, India, Kenya, Sierra Leone and the Philippines each year to help those who cannot help themselves.
 German Doctors has been awarded with the official donation seal DZI (German Institute for Social Affairs).
 Since 2013, the headquarters is located in Bonn, Germany.
 President of the curatorship is German actress Maria Furtwängler.

 History

 German Doctors e.V. was founded in 1983 as „Ärzte für die dritte Welt“ in Frankfurt am Main, Germany.
 The idea was to create a charity organisation with German doctors, who work without remuneration in the third world countries.
 The doctors use their annual vacation to work for the project.